-Figure 24: Size: density histogram of absolute counts of king scallops at Chickens displayed by survey year and survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
+Figure 26: Size frequency of absolute counts of king scallops at Chickens displayed by survey year and survey dredge type (red dotted line indicates the estimated recruit cut-off of 95 mm).
 Targeted survey cells excluded.
 The absolute count is calculated by using a scalar (i.e. the ratio of total observed to subsampled counts) to scale the size frequency distributions.